ThisMakesSenseToMe/Apple2Dreem/README.md

 https://apps.apple.com/nl/app/health-auto-export-json-csv/id1115567069

 App Settings:
-Select only Sleep Metrics (Sleep Analysis) for export Export Format: JSON
+Select only Sleep Metrics (Sleep Analysis) for export, Export Format: JSON,
 Aggregate Data: False

-AppleWatch2Dreem Script
+Apple2Dreem Script
 Description
-The AppleWatch2Dreem.py script is designed to convert sleep data exported from Apple Health (specifically from the Apple Watch) into a format compatible with Dreem, a sleep analysis platform.
+The Apple2Dreem.py script is designed to convert sleep data exported from Apple Health (specifically from the Apple Watch) into a format compatible with Dreem, a sleep analysis platform.
 The script processes JSON files containing sleep metrics and generates CSV files with sleep segments and statistics.

 Features
 Parses Apple Health sleep data exported in JSON format.